-To start the NCL Emulator invoke the program at /usr/sbin/dxd\ncl.
+To start the NCL Emulator run the program at SYS\$SYSTEM:DXD\$NCL.EXE.

 There are some points to note if the NCL Emulator is used to manage a DSA on another node:

 - The NCL Emulator can only be used to manage version V5.3 or later of an Enterprise Directory. - With the original NCL it was necessary to set up OpenVMS proxies in order to gain the authority to manage a remote DSA running on OpenVMS.
 These are not required by the NCL Emulator, and instead a new command called AUTHENTICATE is supplied exclusively by the NCL Emulator.
 The syntax is: